Clark Newton, WalletHub Credit Card Analyst

 - Your housing status.
 Chase considers whether you own or rent your home.
 Ownership shows more stability than renting.

 - The number of cards you’ve opened.
 No, Chase won’t automatically deny your application just because you’ve opened 5 cards in the last 24 months.
-But opening cards that frequently will raise red flags and increase the odds of denial, especially if anything else on your application indicates you’re a risk.
+However, opening cards that frequently will raise red flags and increase the odds of denial, especially if anything else on your application indicates you’re a risk.
 People often open a bunch of new credit card accounts when they’re having trouble making ends meet.

-These certainly aren’t the only things Chase looks at when deciding whether or not to approve you for Sapphire Reserve, but they’re some of the most important.
+These certainly aren’t the only things Chase looks at when deciding whether or not to approve you for Chase Sapphire Reserve, but they’re some of the most important.
 And while the 5/24 rule isn’t an official policy in terms of automatic denial, Chase does take a look at the number of cards you’ve opened recently.

 Jack Thorne, Member